Othent/docs/README.md

     <figcaption>Othent is pronounced OH-thent is a neologism of "OAuth" and "Authenticate".</figcaption>
 </figure>

-_Othent_ is a service to manage Arweave & ao custodial wallets backend by [Auth0](https://auth0.com/) and [Google Key Management Service](https://cloud.google.com/kms/docs/key-management-service), enabling access to blockchain networks using alternative methods beyond self-custodial private keys, making blockchain more widely accessible by customizing the authentication process.
+_Othent_ is a service to manage Arweave & ao wallets backend by [Auth0](https://auth0.com/) and [Google Key Management Service](https://cloud.google.com/kms/docs/key-management-service), enabling access to blockchain networks and making blockchain more widely accessible by customizing the authentication process.

 <figure>
     <img src=".gitbook/assets/Group 98.png" alt="">